foldda/charian/README.md

 ## Example: serializing a simple data object

-This example shows how to serialize a `Person` class by implementing the `IRda` interface: the (data model) "packing" logic is `ToRda()` and the "unpacking" logic is in `FromRda()`.
+This example shows how to serialize a `Person` class using Charian, by implementing the `IRda` interface's self-binding `ToRda()` and `FromRda()` methods.
 These methods hide the class's internal data model, letting a client serialize and deserialize with simple calls.
 The optional `SaveToFile()` and `ReadFromFile()` methods show how the serialized data can be exchanged.

 ```csharp
 public class Person : IRda